flathub-infra/documentation/blog/2025-02-21/index.md

 - **The manifest’s default branch is protected**, preventing direct pushes without a pull request
 - **Flathub’s automated tests must pass** before a PR can be merged and an update can be pushed
 - **Static permission changes are held for human review** before an update is released to users
-- **Critical MetaInfo changes are held for human review**, e.g. if an app changes its name
+- **Critical MetaInfo changes are held for human review**, e.g. if an app changes its name or license

 ## Caveats